 The initial filing with the Secretary of State shall also contain the applicable time limit for filing a Notice of Claim upon that public corporation fulfilling New York City Process Service requirements.
 If later changed by statute, a new filing shall be made detailing the new time limit.
 As per the statute of limitations, the TBTA has a time limit of one year and 90 days, after which the claim is expired.

 The City of New York must be put on notice before it is issued.
 This is where Notice of Claim comes into play.
 Essentially, for an accident to be recompensed by the city, the City must be given proper legal notice within a certain window of time from the date of the incident.
-This must be done before any lawsuit being filed in compliance with New York City Process Service.
+This must be done before any lawsuit is filed in compliance with New York City Process Service.

 In any tort case where a Notice of Claim is required by the law and New York City Process Service regulations, it should be provided within ninety days after the claim arises.
 However, in wrongful death actions, the ninety days begin from the appointment of a representative of the decedent’s estate.

 It must be noted that the New York City Process Service conditions for the service of the Notice of Claim upon an officer, appointee, or employee of a public corporation do not preclude the commencement of an action or special proceeding against such person.
 If an action or special proceeding is commenced against such person, but not against the public corporation, service of the Notice of Claim upon the public corporation shall be required only if the corporation has a statutory obligation to indemnify this individual.